yihao001/yihao001.github.io/_projects/bc3409_bankrupt.md

 ## Results

 For Altman Z-score, only 31 companies had enough data to compute the score.
-On these subset, 20/31 were correctly classified as bankruptcy, giving an accuracy of 64%.
-Notably, the Altman Z-score approach led to many false positive for the rest of the dataset (i.e. non-bankrupt companies), producing a precision of 0.03.
+On this subset, 20/31 were correctly classified as bankrupt, giving an accuracy of 64%.
+Notably, the Altman Z-score approach led to many false positives for the rest of the dataset (i.e. non-bankrupt companies), producing a precision of 0.03.
 On the other hand, the LSTM model was able to achieve an accuracy of 75% and the GRU model obtained an accuracy of 83%.

 ## Future work

 Although the deep learning model performed better, it would have been fairer to re-fit the model used by Altman on more recent data that is representative of our SimFin dataset.

 While classification accuracies seem quite high, it would have been more useful to predict bankruptcy before it happens, rather than our simplified approach of using data from the entire time series.
-The use of weak labels in our approach does help allieviate this issue, but it remains to be seen if the model could do better than such simple proxies in predicting future bankruptcies.
+The use of weak labels in our approach does help alleviate this issue, but it remains to be seen if the model could do better than such simple proxies in predicting future bankruptcies.

 ## Learning points